zhinoo-zobairi/network-security/Notes/IPv6.md

         - Because IPv6 space is so huge, there is **no need for NAT** (unlike IPv4).

 ⚠️ Note: This "prefix allocation" is **different** from how the device itself chooses its **host ID** (the second half of the address).
 We will cover that below in the MAC address section.

+⚠️ How does the packet actually leave the laptop and reach the router physically over Wi-Fi/Ethernet? **That’s where L2 (MAC addresses) and the glue protocols (ARP/NDP) come in.**

 ---